stooged/PI-Pwn/README.md

 ## Updating

 You can edit the exploit scripts by putting the sd card in your computer and going to the PPPwn folder.<br>
-The commands above can also be run again to install updates or change the settings.
+The commands above can also be run again to install updates or change the settings.<br>
-You can also click the update button on the web ui
+You can also click the update button on the web ui.<br>